mchristoffersen/groundhog/README.md

 ```
 pip install git+https://github.com/mchristoffersen/groundhog.git
 ```
 [Link to documentation](https://mchristoffersen.github.io/groundhog/).
-See the `examples` directory for a usage examples.
+See the `example` directory for a usage examples.